Table of Contents

 If your amp is a low-gain model and is quite clean, this is perfect.
 Some amps will have a control called “drive”.
 This is the same type of control as gain, and so the settings will be the same.

-However, some will have neither of these settings and may have an additional volume control like a Fender Blues Junior.
+Yet, some will have neither of these settings.
+It may have an additional volume control like a Fender Blues Junior.
 This will act as a gain knob and can be turned up to around 6-7 before it breaks up.

 Once you have your gain figured out, it’s time to set your EQ.
 These controls will help you create that southern rock tone and can be set to halfway when you get started.